-- Ensures ongoing formal and informal communication regarding clinical trials with team members. - Provides general clinical research as well as trial-specific information to research, clinical, and other organizational staff. - Develops relationships with referring physicians, clinical staff, and ancillary departments to facilitate compliance with and accrual to clinical trials. - Participates in study initiation meetings. - Provides education related to clinical trials to patients and their significant others. - Advocates for the safety and care of clinical trial patients as well as for the promotion and integrity of the clinical trial
+- Ensures ongoing formal and informal communication regarding clinical trials with team members.

+Provides general clinical research as well as trial-specific - information to research, clinical, and other organizational - staff.

+Develops relationships with referring physicians, clinical staff, and ancillary departments to facilitate compliance with and accrual to clinical trials.

+Participates in study initiation meetings.

+Provides education related to clinical trials to patients and the compliance of the control of the - their significant others.

+Advocates for the safety and care of clinical trial patients - as well as for the promotion and integrity of the clinical trial